Navigating Menopause: Understanding and Managing Joint Discomfort

 Understanding the Risk of Osteoarthritis

 With menopause comes an increased risk of osteoarthritis, a progressive joint disease.
-This condition is linked to the systemic loss of bone mineral and deterioration of bone tissue, making movement challenging.
+This condition is linked to the deterioration of cartilage, soft tissue and muscle loss., making movement challenging.

 Women over 45 are particularly susceptible due to hormonal changes affecting the joints.
-Other risk factors include obesity, injury, and family history.
-Diagnosis involves a comprehensive evaluation, including physical exams, blood tests, X-rays, and MRIs.
+Other risk factors include obesity, injury, and smoking, excessive alcohol, lifestyle and nutritional factors.
+Diagnosis involves a comprehensive evaluation, including Physical examination and sometimes investigations like laboratory tests and imaging.

 The Impact on Quality of Life